Watch this exclusive interview with Mark Kramer, Director of Customer Experience at KLM Royal Dutch Airlines at World Aviation Festival 2022.

 Sustainable Aviation Fuel (SAF)

-Cayenne Félix Eboue Airport has been awarded Level 2 accreditation of the Airport Carbon Accreditation programme by Airport Council International.
+Venice Marco Polo Airport has been awarded Level 4+ (Transition) of the Airport Carbon Accreditation programme by Airports Council International Europe.

 Cebu Pacific has become the first Philippine carrier to incorporate sustainable aviation fuel in its commercial operations.

 Vancouver International Airport has become the first Canadian airport to receive Level 4+ Airport Carbon Accreditation by Airports Council International.